PrairieLearn/PrairieLearn/doc/installing.md

 1. If you **ARE** using Ubuntu:

- You need to get the latest node.js:
+ You need to get the latest node.js.
+Make sure the command in this step matches what's described at the following link, just in case there had been some kind of hijacking incident: [check here](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)

         curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -
         sudo apt-get install -y nodejs